02/06/2014 by Chris Green

 Sometimes I will do topical sermons – if there’s an issue that needs airing and thinking about, and it’s worth devoting some serious thought to.
 We have one coming up on ‘Noah’ the movie.

-But yesterday I started something I have never done before, and I’m kicking myself for not having done it sooner.
+But a while back I started something I have never done before, and I’m kicking myself for not having done it sooner.
 I kicked off a short but deliberate series on our heartbeat as a church, why we exist, and why we do what we do.

 It’s not complicated stuff.
 The first was on Love: God’s love in sending Jesus to the cross – in essence, the gospel.
 In future weeks we’re going to cover being part of God’s people, maturing in Christ, serving each other, reaching out, and investing in future workers.
 I have snappier titles than that, obviously, and a big visual to pull it all together each week.
 But this series has a date and a postcode – it’s for our church, this year.